 Transforming Trauma Recovery at Khiron Clinics

-At Khiron Clinics, we recognise the need to offer a wide variety of bottom-up approaches to healing from trauma.
+At Khiron Clinics, we recognise the need to offer a wide variety of bottom-up approaches to healing from trauma, grounded in principles informed by Polyvagal Theory.
 We meticulously select modalities that adhere to our Polyvagal-informed approach to trauma treatment, and curate personalised programs by combining various practices.

 Using proven, effective nervous system-informed therapies based on the work of pioneers in the field including our teachers, mentors and advisors Bessel van der Kolk, Janina Fisher, Stephen Porges, Dick Schwartz, Deb Dana, Licia Sky and Linda Thai, our fundamental goal is to stop the cycle of misdiagnosis and interrupt the revolving door of treatment.